 Vehicle design reports shall be submitted as PDF documents with a different file for each of the five (5) technical reports.
-PDF file names shall be formatted as: Sponsoring Organization Name FSGP 2019VDR Report Type. may Example: mechanical report from the University of ACME appear а as "UnivOfACME FSGP2019VDR MechnicalTechnicalReport.pdf" with the first letter of each new word capitalized and common abbreviations accepted.
+PDF file names shall be formatted as: Sponsoring Organization Name\FSGP 2019VDR\Report Type.
+Example: a mechanical report from the University of ACME may appear as "UnivOfACME\FSGP2019VDR\MechnicalTechnicalReport.pdf" with the first letter of each new word capitalized and common abbreviations accepted.